cesc1989/apuntes/Luna/Backend/Help Desk/004 - Recordatorio de Appt sin link de PF.md

-# 004 - Paciente Recibió Progress Form Email sin el Link
+# 004 - Paciente Recibió Recordatorio de Appt sin el enlace al Progress Form

 Etiquetas: #luna_help_desk

+Caso EDG-2565.

 Reporte:
 > (...) form was noted as sent but no email was pushed out to patient with (...) form link.